Q-1. What

 of interested scientists and engineers.
 No one has yet found

 a significant error or oversight.
-(Some critics – perhaps
+Naturally, we have hundreds

 perceived problems, but none of their technical challenges have